 When did the Amazon Echo Dot come out?
-The Echo Dot launched alongside the Echo and Echo Plus in Australia in early February 2018.
+The original Echo Dot launched alongside the Echo and Echo Plus in Australia in early February 2018.
 A third-generation Echo Dot is slated for release on 11 October 2018.

 How much does the Amazon Echo Dot cost?
 The Amazon Echo costs $79, though Amazon regularly drops the price for sale events.

 Amazon Echo Dot is a smaller version of Amazon Echo, Amazon's voice-controlled smart speaker.
 While Echo Dot retains all of Echo's core features, it sacrifices Echo's large, high-quality audio speaker for a smaller built-in one.
 This allows Echo Dot to be a fraction of the size, weight and cost of its bigger brother, but it comes at the expense of significantly lower audio quality.